TuringLang/DynamicPPL.jl/docs/src/internals/transformations.md

 The reason for this is that internally in a model evaluation, we construct the transformation from the internal to the model representation based on the *current* realizations in the model!
 That is, we take the `dist` in a `x ~ dist` expression _at model evaluation time_ and use that to construct the transformation, thus allowing it to change between model evaluations without invalidating the transformation.

 But to be able to do this, we need to know whether the variable is linked / "unconstrained" or not, since the transformation is different in the two cases.
 Hence we need to be able to determine this at model evaluation time.
-Hence the the internals end up looking something like this:
+Hence the internals end up looking something like this:

 ```julia
 if istrans(varinfo, varname)